slantis/plumbing-fixture-calcs/README.md

-# plumbing-fixture-calcs
+# What is this?
+Plumbing Fixtures calculations are boring and time consuming.
+We hope this dynamo automation will save you some time!

-Dynamo routine for Plumbing Fixture Calculations (All calculations are based on 2019 California Building Code & 2019 California Plumbing Code).
+All calculations are compliant with the [2019 California Building Code & 2019 California Plumbing Code](https://up.codes/codes/california).

-Plumbing Fixtures calculations can be a very tedious and time consuming task.
-Hopefully this automation will ease your work
+See below a quick 5 step guide on how to use it:

+## Prerequisites:
+- Having Revit Installed (we're on 2020)
+- Having Dynamo Installed (Version 2.3)

-## Download
+## Download files

-Downloading here both the Revit Family & Dynamo routine you can easily use with Dynamo Player
+Download all the files from github or here

-## Plumbing Fixture Table Family
+## Plumbing Fixture Table Family Usage

-Functional for Revit 2020.

-This Generic Annotation Family will host and show your projects Plumbing Fixture Calculations made by the Dynamo routine.
+Go to the Level and place the

 ![Table Example](https://github.com/archsourcing/plumbing-fixture-calcs/blob/main/media/Table%20Example.png)